pjgrace/model-interop/README.md

 * **Adding global pattern data**
-Pattern data is global data for which you assign IDs so that you can easily access it troughout the whole model.
+Pattern data is global data for which you assign IDs so that you can easily access it throughout the whole model.
 This data is assigned to the start node in the graph.
 In our case, we have a **Triggerstart** node.
 Hence, we will assign the pattern data to the node we created in the previous step.
 Click on the icon of the trigger start node we created.
 On the left, you see a form to add new node attributes (pattern data) and a table with all the pattern data this node has.
 We haven't added any pattern data, yet, so the table should be empty.
 ![Pattern data screenshot][screenshot-3]
 A model can be valid even if it doesn't contain any pattern data, but for the sake of the tutorial I am going to add data with ID _base_ and value _GBP_.
 This will be the base currency we are going to use for the **Fixer** API.
 Use the form to add the pattern data and you are done with this step.
 ![Add pattern data screenshot][screenshot-4]